gelias/bootstrap/README.md

 For more information on SemVer, please visit [http://semver.org/](http://semver.org/).

 ## Bug tracker

 Have a bug or a feature request?
-[Please open a new issue](https://github.com/twitter/bootstrap/issues).
-Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).
+[Please open a new issue](https://github.com/umovme/bootstrap/issues).

 ## Community